vrahmanov/black_rabbit/README.md

 2. **Nginx Deployment:**
    - Deploy nginx using helm this chart [nginx Helm](https://github.com/kubernetes/ingress-nginx/blob/main/charts/ingress-nginx).
-   - When you will deploy the chart as DaemonSet when not, what are the disatvantage/advantage of that.
-What will you choose with aws load balancer
+   - When you will deploy the chart as DaemonSet, when not.
+What are the disatvantage/advantage of a DaemonSet.
+What will you choose if you need to use aws load balancer
+   - How will you deploy the aws load balancer to work with eks

 3.  **App Deployment:**
     - Deploy Jenkins (can be other app you choose) with helm [Jenkins Helm](https://github.com/jenkinsci/helm-charts/blob/main/charts/jenkins).